 - prohibited activity requirement;

-- curfew requirement (maximum 12 months and between 2 and 16 hours a day);
+- curfew requirement (maximum 12 months);

 - exclusion requirement (maximum 3 months);

 - residence requirement;*

 - local authority residence requirement (maximum 6 months but not for any period after young person attains age of 18);

 - fostering requirement (maximum 12 months but not for any period after young person attains age of 18);**